 I arrived, without the help of my sat nav again.
 Why does it always try to drive past where I am going I have no idea!
 Anyway, Eskdale Campsite has a big sign so luckily I spotted that and turned up the little driveway to the main building.

 Reception is part of the small shop, which has everything you could ever need (or have forgotten!)
 I’m given my camping pod key, a little gas heater and shown around the facilities.
 The lady then shows me an even closer place to park around the back of the building.
 Very handy for me as I seem to have a ridiculous amount of camping gear.

-These pods were the first ones in England and are now 9 years old.
+These Lake District Camping Pods were the first ones in England and are now 9 years old.
 They have a rustic feel to them and by that, I don’t mean old haha.
 There’s green moss growing on the roof.
 And there are logs around the outside which are also covered in moss.
 I do love my moss!!